 Being charged with abusing a child, whether it be physically, sexually, or emotionally, can mark the end of family relationships and friendships, and maybe the beginning of a long, painful road to jail or prison for a long time.
 In one year, more than 65,000 cases of child abuse were confirmed in the state of Texas alone.

 Public opinion is almost always hostile to people accused of abuse, and police and prosecutors tend to see these cases as crusades to protect the innocent.
-In other words, you face an uphill battle once child abuse charges are filed, and your best defense is an experienced Houston Child Abuse Defense attorney who understands both the legal and the practical sides of the case.
+In other words, you face an uphill battle once child abuse charges are filed, and your best defense is an experienced Houston Child Abuse Defense lawyer who understands both the legal and the practical sides of the case.

 Child abuse is defined in §261.001 of the Family Code.
 That definition is then used to decide: